harshshah25/harshshah25/README.md

 **`Software Developer`**

 - Passionate developer with a focus on ML-powered applications.
-- Always learning, always coding.
+- Excited to learn new things everyday.
 - Pursuing BTech in Artificial Intelligence & Machine Learning.

 ---